isxbot/eleventy_swa/SCA.md

 * All of the files that have been flagged for this error level issue utilize the unencrypted sockets in question for traffic on localhost only, and do not transmit data over-the-wire.

 ### Prohibit weak random
 19 potential issues for this pattern were discovered.
-Codacy’s description of the issue is as follows:
+Codacy’s description of the pattern is as follows:

 >The use of a predictable random value can lead to vulnerabilities when used in certain security critical contexts.
 For example, when the value is used as:
 >* a CSRF token